ciyam/ciyam/README.md

 Environment variables LIB and INCLUDE for VC++ will require additions for MySQL and (if used) OpenSSL.

-If wanting to perform a debug build for Windows use the environment variable CPPDBG.
+If wanting to perform a debug build for Windows use the environment variable CPPDBG.<br/>
 (e.g. for VC++ set CPPDBG=DEBUG=1)

 The following are platform specific instructions for installing 3rd party libraries: